 – If you recently planted perennials (say less than a month before the first frost), it could be a good idea to protect them for the first few frosts.
 Otherwise, covering them can be more a matter of preference, since they are hardy perennials.
 If you are worried about your perennials, keep in mind that freezing temperatures without snow can be tougher on plants than if there is snow on the ground.
 A layer of snow acts as insulation against the air temperature so the first dry freezes we have, it can’t hurt to give them some extra protection.

 – Most importantly, make sure your plant covering reaches the soil completely, but with that in mind feel free to use whatever you have around your house (cardboard boxes, old linens, milk jugs with the bottom cut out, an inverted flower pot, or buckets for some ideas).
 No matter your covering, keep it from touching the plant’s foliage directly by using stakes or large buckets to keep the material off of the new plants.
 Be sure to cover them before dark, the night before an expected frost, and remove the covers the next morning to help warm the plants as the sun rises.

 – Don’t fret if you see some dieback, or damage on the foliage of your plants after the first few freezes.
 This is to be expected because of the shock of the cold.
 Your plants are focusing on establishing their roots in the soil that is still warm from the summer temps, which is the important part!

 – Consistent mulching is a great way to retain moisture and warm soil temps year-round, so don’t forget that you can refresh mulch any time of year!
 We recommend checking on your garden now, at the start of the cold weather season, to see if the layer of mulch is thick enough.

-– Lastly, don’t forget that winter watering is a must in Colorado!
+– Don’t forget that winter watering is a must in Colorado!
 Next month, we’ll go into more detail on our winter garden tips.